webdeveloper0012/Grab/README.rst

 Contribution
 ------------

-To report a bug please use GitHub issue tracker: https://github.com/lorien/grab/issues
+To report a bug please use GitHub issue tracker: https://github.com/webdeveloper0012/Grab/issues

-If you want to develop new feature in Grab please use issue tracker to describe what you want to do or contact me at lorien@lorien.name
+If you want to develop new feature in Grab please use issue tracker to describe what you want to do or contact me at seniordeveloper436@gmail.com